SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP History and Clinical Manifestations of Rheumatological Disorders_Baker Frost.md

 - morning stiffness, hours to loosen up
 - fever + fatigue sometimes.
 - early DX: handshake/squeeze test at MCP (leads up to fingers) and then MTP joints (toes with foot bones) with squeeze
-- subq nodules + **non-reducible deformiteis in later stages** bc erosions in synovial spaces took place
+- subq nodules + **non-reducible deformities in later stages** bc erosions in synovial spaces took place
 	- hyperflexion of the PIP joints , where erosions happen, and then pulling of the lateral bands , which leads to deformities, even after it. "boutonniere deformity"
 	- swan neck deformity - DIP flexion, PIP extension
 - swelling of PIPs = **looks like bouchard's nodes,** but NOT bony overgrowth, they are squishy!!!